 The Advanced class is the next step after the Intermediate.
 This runs for 8 weeks and works on progressing behaviours from the Intermediate class, as well as introducing new, more complex behaviours.
 This is an ongoing course and, depending on the members of the class and their level, we will introduce exercises such as matching to sample, the “Do as I Do” protocol, teaching left and right, send aways to variety of objects and rear end awareness to name a few.
 This also covers skills required for the Kennel Club Good Citizen Scheme Gold and Silver Awards (if you have achieved the Bronze standard).
 Once you have achieved the required standard, you will be able to attend an assessment sessions run by a Kennel Club Good Citizen Assessor.

+Angela is a recognised trainer for Scentwork UK.
 Scentwork is where a dog uses his sense of smell to identify and locate a scent that he has been trained to detect.
 Scentwork is a natural behaviour for dogs and, as a training activity it is fun, rewarding and very mentally tiring for your dog!
-Angela is a recognised trainer for Scentwork UK, and as such we work through a 12 week course split into 2 separate 6 week long courses – Part 1 and Part 2.
-At the end of the 12 weeks, you should be at the level to compete in Scentwork UK trials should you wish to do so.
+The Level 1 class is the Beginners class and is run over an 8 week course, at the end of which you should be at the level to compete at Scentwork UK Trials, should you wish to do so.
 Each course will be limited to 6 dogs per class.
 Dogs will learn to search for food initially, and then search for clove scented pieces of cloth hidden in the following situations:

 Boxes & Luggage